TheMatrixMaster/thematrixmaster.github.io/_posts/2023-10-09-variational-inf-1.md

 \end{equation}
 $$

-We keep run these two steps until the ELBO converges to a maximum.
+We keep running these two steps until the ELBO converges to a maximum.

 ### Conclusion
 Mean-field variational inference allows us to avoid approximating the intractable evidence in a Bayesian model to obtain an approximation of the posterior distribution by optimizing a factorized variational distribution over the latents and unknown parameters of interest through expectation maximization of the evidence lower bound.